-Interest rates can vary depending on the credit card and your creditworthiness, and they’re often displayed as an annual percentage rate, or APR.
+Interest rates can vary depending on the credit card and your credit health, and they’re often displayed as an annual percentage rate, or APR.

 The APR is simply the interest rate, inclusive of compounding and fees, which gives you a more accurate representation of the cost of carrying a balance than just the interest rate alone.

-Some credit cards have an APR range, and the APR you receive is correlated with your credit score.
-In October 2017, Credit Karma members with bad credit had an average APR of 19.16 percent, while those with excellent credit had an average APR of 15.67 percent.
+Some credit cards have an APR range, and the APR you receive is correlated with your credit scores.
+In October 2017, Credit Karma members with bad credit had an average APR of 19.16%, while those with excellent credit had an average APR of 15.67%.

 How is interest calculated on credit cards?